khartinger/mqtt4home/source_Vue/vue_ci_mqtt_mini/README.md

 &nbsp;
 ---

-# details about the coding of CiMqttClient
+# Details about the coding of CiMqttClient

 ## CiBaseController.ts
 The file `CiBaseController.ts` normally does not have to be changed.
 It defines in the interface `IBase` some properties that all (derived) `CiXxxController` should have.
 The most important property is the `id`, which is the link between a representation and the data in the controller.